 The reign of Servius Tullius (6th century BC) is considered the time when the Tiber port was built and which extended where the Rome registry office building (the “Anagrafe”) is today.

-A series of great works were carried out in the imperial period, such as the Trajan period (98-117 AD) warehouses near the river port, the elegant Arch of the Argentari of the Severan age (204 AD), and the Arch of Janus, or four-fronted arch, an imposing structure probably built in the reign of Constance II (337-361 AD).
+A series of great works were carried out in the imperial period, such as the Trajan period (98-117 AD) warehouses near the river port, the elegant Arch of the Argentari of the Severan age (204 AD), and the four-fronted Arch of Janus, an imposing structure probably built in the reign of Constance II (337-361 AD).

 Area open at the public